wangshusen/CS583A-2019Spring/webpage/index.md

 - Thursday, 6:30 - 9:00 PM, Babbio Center 221

-- The classes on these dates are canceled: Jan 31
+- **The classes on these dates are canceled: Jan 31**

 **Office Hours:**

 - Thursday, 3:00 - 5:00 PM, North Building 205

-- The office hours on these dates are canceled: Jan 31, Feb 28
+- **The office hours on these dates are canceled: Jan 31, Feb 28**

+**Contact the Instructor:**

+- For questions regarding grading, talk to the instructor during office hours or send him emails.

+- For any other questions, come during the office hours; the instructor will NOT reply such emails.

 **Prerequisite:**